Lajahom123/devops-basics/docs/deployment/github-actions.md

 1. Apply `infra/foundation` once to establish the OIDC identity and persistent backbone.
 2. Store bootstrap outputs as GitHub secrets.
-3. Pass `github_actions_principal_id` into `infra/runtime`.
-4. Apply `infra/runtime` to create ACR, App Service, PostgreSQL, Key Vault runtime settings, and runtime RBAC.
+3. Apply `infra/runtime` to create ACR, App Service, PostgreSQL, Container Apps migration infrastructure, Key Vault runtime settings, monitoring, private endpoint, and runtime RBAC.
-5. Run the application deployment workflow.
+4. Run the application deployment workflow.

 For production pipelines, Terraform should use remote state and plan/apply controls rather than local state.

 ## Managed identity image pull

 ACR admin credentials are disabled.
 The Web App uses a user-assigned managed identity for image pull.
 Terraform assigns `AcrPull` to that identity on the registry and configures App Service to use the managed identity for container registry access.

+The migration job has a separate user-assigned managed identity and also receives `AcrPull` so the Container Apps Job can pull the Flyway image.

 GitHub Actions has `AcrPush`, allowing it to publish images, but it is not the runtime image pull identity.